- 8

 | 2.
 Regional Rules | e.g., GST (Singapore), SST (Malaysia), VAT (EU) |

-If Thailand joins the Peppol network in the future, PINT will serve as the base — ERPs that support PINT will be ready immediately.
+If Thailand joins Peppol in the future, PINT will be the base — ERP systems that already support PINT will be ready immediately.

-The EU passed ViDA (VAT in the Digital Age) on 11 March 2025:
+The EU recently passed ViDA (VAT in the Digital Age) on March 11, 2025:

 - Cross-border e-Invoice mandate: July 2030